dadi/docs/docs/cdn.md

 ## Layout Processor
-> Combining images with the layout processor

-The layout processor provides a way to generate a new image by combining existing images accessible by CDN.
+The layout processor provides a way to generate a new image by combining colour tiles with existing images accessible by CDN.

 A request to CDN specifying the processor name of "layout" and including a set of input images (or colour tiles) along with a size and position for each, will result in a new image being rendered as the response.